-If you purchase ADSs in this offering, you will experience immediate dilution of \$15.32 per ADS in the net tangible book value of your ADSs after giving effect to the offering at an initial public offering price of \$18.00 per ADS because the price that you pay will be substantially greater than the net tangible book value per ADS that you acquire.
+If you purchase ADSs in this offering, you will experience immediate dilution of \$16.22 per ADS in the net tangible book value of your ADSs after giving effect to the offering at an assumed initial public offering price of \$19.00 per ADS (which is the midpoint of the price range set forth on the cover page of this prospectus) because the price that you pay will be substantially greater than the net tangible book value per ADS that you acquire.
 For a further description of the dilution that you will experience immediately after this offering, see the section of this prospectus titled "Dilution."